Baneheia murders: Verdict

-Immediately after the sentencing inside the courtroom, news channel Tv2 recorded Kristiansen reaction while he had a grin on his face while chewing chewing-gum.
+News channel Tv2 reported Kristiansen's emotional affect inside the courtroom lmmediately after the sentencing was read as one of wearing a grin on his face while chewing gum.
 They later aired the video-tape during the evening news, after Kristiansen's lawyer told the media that Kristiansen had been "absolutely devastated" by the verdict.
-In a 2008 interview, Kristiansen explained his reaction, saying that he was smiling at the mere "absurdity of the situation", he also accused the media of using the clip to portray him as a "cold-blooded monster without emotions".
-This incident sparked a long legal conflict between Tv2 and the court, due to a law, banning recording of defendants inside court-rooms.
+In a 2008 interview, Kristiansen explained his reaction, saying that he was smiling at the mere "absurdity of the situation", he also accused the media of using the clip to portray him as a "cold-blooded monster. without emotions".
+This incident sparked a long legal conflict between Tv2 and the court, due to a law banning recording of defendants inside court-rooms.
 Tv2 was eventually cleared of any wrongdoing.

 Kristiansen was not given an ordinary prison sentence, but rather sentenced to containment (the Norwegian legal term is forvaring), a form of special protective custody which means he may be held in prison indefinitely and is subject to release only at the discretion of a judge after his sentence is served.
 Containment is roughly comparable to a life sentence in many other European countries.
 Kristiansen was serving his sentence at Ila Prison, while Andersen was serving his sentence at Telemark Prison in Skien up until 2012, when he was transferred to a minimum security prison, in order to better prepare him for his eventual release on parole, possible from April 2013.
 Andersen was released January 2015.
 He has since settled in the city of Tønsberg.